 “Not soon enough for your sake,” said Jay.

 Now Anihilato didn’t understand until noticing its own shadow.
 As the sun descended, Anihilato cast shade over Jay’s face.
 Jay’s eyes relaxed.
-Anihilato struggled to crane its neck and shine light on Jay again, but was too close to do so, because it had drawn near to untie the blindfold.
-“Terrible monks like you,” said Anihilato, “make the tastiest worms.
+Anihilato tried to move the shadow, but couldn’t lean an inch.
+“Terrible monks like you make the tastiest worms.
 I can wait for your surrender.”

 A drop of sweat disturbed his right eyelash.
 The eye clenched shut instinctively.